hadron-sclang/hadron/doc/Hadron-Grammer-Extensions.md

 # Hadron Grammer Extensions

+Gathering a list of proposed changes to the legacy SuperCollider grammar.
+None of these are yet implemented.

 ## Type Formatting

 Hadron extends SuperCollider grammer to allow for specification of static types for variables, arguments, and functions.